 Just as much as the candy, Halloween

 is a holiday of frights and scares, and there are a number of good Oklahoma City Haunted Houses.
-Here is a list with information on some of the best Haunted Houses in Oklahoma City.
+Here is a list with information on some of the best in the metro.

 Beginning in early October each month, Oklahoma City's amusement park Frontier City presents "Frightfest."
 When the sun goes down, the frights come out, and the park has a large and fairly scary haunted house for the older kids and grown-ups.
 Admission is $5 in addition to regular park admission.

-A metro favorite, the Bricktown Haunted Warehouse returns for its 27th season this year, again at the Bricktown Coca-Cola Events Center.
-It's "20,000 square feet of pure terror, and ou can check it out October 5-7, October 12-14 and from the 17th through the 31st.
+A metro favorite, the Bricktown Haunted Warehouse returns for its 28th season this year, again at the Bricktown Chevy Events Center.
+It's "20,000 square feet of pure terror," and you can check it out this year beginning October 11, 2013.
 For more information, call (405) 236-4143.

 With organizers dubbing it the "scariest place in Oklahoma," Ultimate Terrors is a multi-faceted Oklahoma City Haunted House.
 In fact, it features 3 themed haunted houses: Skull Manor explores the legend of the Skull family, Code Blue is a tour of the family's factory, and 3-D Chaos takes it to the next level.
 There are also vendors, paintball games, spinning tunnels and more.
 Ultimate Terrors is located on Northwest Expressway between Meridian and MacArthur, and individual house tickets start at $10, with packages available for multiple attractions.